 What are some of activities undertaken as part of disease surveillance?

-Case Investigation: Surveillance teams conduct interviews to find out more information about someone who has symptoms consistent with COVID-19 and if there is a chance they have been exposed, conduct laboratory tests to see if they are infected.
+- Case Investigation: Surveillance teams conduct interviews to find out more information about someone who has symptoms consistent with COVID-19 and if there is a chance they have been exposed, conduct laboratory tests to see if they are infected.

 If someone is interviewed or tested it does not necessarily mean they have COVID-19.
 A laboratory test is required to confirm a COVID-19 case.

-For detailed information please see our
+For detailed information please see our 'Surveillance for COVID-19 in Vanuatu’ Information Sheet

-How is Testing for COVID-19 conducted in Vanuatu?
-The most accurate test to diagnose COVID-19 is a molecular test, this is done in the laboratory and needs a specimen that is collected using a swab from the back of the nose and throat.
+The most accurate test to diagnose COVID-19 is a molecular test (referred to often as a PCR test), this is done in the laboratory and needs a specimen that is collected using a swab from the back of the nose and throat.

 Who will be tested for COVID-19 in Vanuatu?

 This includes people who have clinical symptoms, and travel history or contact with a COVID19 case.
-The majority of people with clinical symptoms and without travel history or contact with a COVID-19 case will not be tested.

 Testing will be conducted among all people who have recently arrived to Vanuatu (by sea and air).Testing will be done for all people who enter Vanuatu regardless of the country COVID19 status they came from.
 People will be tested even if they do not have symptoms.

 Some countries require travelers to provide evidence of a negative COVID-19 test prior to entry to their country.
 Anyone leaving Vanuatu and requires a COVID-19 test, this can be organized through Vila Central Hospital.